 However, during ancient times, Persia would have included nearly all of Mesopotamia, as well as parts of modern-day Egypt, Turkey, Greece, Armenia, Turkmenistan, and Afghanistan, among others.
 The map below shows the extent of the Persian Empire at its peak, as well as the territory surrounding the capital that was the original Persia.

 Persians are a subgroup of the Iranians, which is an ethno-linguistic group used to describe a wide range of different people who all spoke some variation of the Iranian language.
-Iranians began living in the region that is now Iran most likely in the 10th century BCE, and they are believed to have been the descendents of certain Aryan groups living in northern Europe.
+Iranians began living in the region that is now Iran most likely in the 10th century BCE, and they are believed to have been the descendants of certain Aryan groups living in northern Europe.

 The Iranian language is part of the Indo-European language group, which connects diverse languages such as Hindi, Spanish, German, French, Punjab, and many others.

 Today, we understand Persian people to be those who speak Persian, which is often called Farsi, and/or who identify with Persian culture.
 Over half of the population of Iran is Persian, which amounts to about 25 million people, but Persian people can be found living all throughout Western Asia, specifically in Afghanistan, Tajikistan, Uzbekistan, and Azerbaijan.
 In fact, some of the most prominent figures in Persian history came from areas outside of the region known as Persia.

 The Achaemenid Empire

 One of the main reason we consider Persia to be an important part of ancient, as well as modern, history is because of the Achaemenid Empire, which was the first dynasty in Persia, and also the one that helped Persia conquer one of the largest empires in history.

 They immediately waged war against the Medes, an ethnically similar people who had built a strong kingdom throughout northern Iran, Turkmenistan and Afghanistan, and they were conquered by 550 BCE.
 Afterwards, Cyrus the Great immediately set his sights on the other major powers of the region, mainly Lydia, which is located in modern-day Turkey, and Babylonia, which held the territory in between the Tigris and Euphrates Rivers known as Mesopotamia.